helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

        -d container-registry.oracle.com/database/free:23.26.3.0-lite
 ```

-Oracle Database runs the first mounted file at startup.
-It creates the `pokemon` user, grants its required permissions,
+At startup, Oracle Database runs `etc/setup-user.sql`, which is mounted in the container as
+`/opt/oracle/scripts/startup/01-setup-user.sql`.
+The script creates the `pokemon` user, grants the required
-and creates the `POKEMON_DATA` tablespace in `FREEPDB1`.
-The script can run again without recreating the user.
-The
+permissions, and creates the `POKEMON_DATA` tablespace in `FREEPDB1`.
+The script can run again without
-`23.26.3.0-lite` image does not provide a general-purpose `USERS` tablespace, so the example creates its own.
-The
+recreating the user.
+The `23.26.3.0-lite` image does not provide a general-purpose `USERS` tablespace, so
+the example creates its own.

-second mount makes the schema files available to SQL*Plus in the container.
+The `etc` directory is mounted at `/opt/helidon`, which makes the schema files available to SQL*Plus in
+the container.

 Follow the container logs until Oracle Database reports that it is ready and the user setup script has completed: